wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-video-calls-with-swiftui.md

 outdated: false
 replacement_url: ""
 ---
-# How to Make Video Calls With SwiftUI

 In this tutorial, you will use the Vonage [Video Client SDK](https://tokbox.com/developer/sdks/ios/) for iOS to build a one-to-one video chat in SwiftUI.